Granite City, Illinois: Early history

-In 1896, Granite City was officially incorporated as a city within Madison County, Illinois.
-The first seven years went as planned with rapid growth.
-Henry Fossiek was hired as the first policeman, a school board of directors was appointed by the mayor, four schools opened, the First Church of the Concordian Lutheran Church was built, Stamping Company changed its name to National Enameling and Stamping Company (NESCO), and lots were sold for a new subdivision to be named Granite Park (more commonly known as West Granite, today).
-Then in 1903, a massive flood covered all of West Granite while the rest of the town stayed relatively dry.
+In 1896, Granite City was officially incorporated as a city in Madison County, Illinois.
+The first seven years went as planned, with rapid growth.
+Henry Fossiek was hired as the first policeman, a school board of directors was appointed by the mayor, four schools opened, the First Church of the Concordian Lutheran Church was built, Stamping Company changed its name to National Enameling and Stamping Company (NESCO), and lots were sold for a new subdivision to be named Granite Park (now more commonly known as West Granite).
+In 1903, a massive flood covered all of West Granite while the rest of the town stayed relatively dry.

-Starting in 1906, about 10,000 persons emigrated to Granite City from Macedonia, Bulgaria, Hungary, and other parts of Central and Eastern Europe, during a two-year period.
-Most of these immigrants, primarily those from Hungary, moved to present-day Lincoln Place.
+Starting in 1906, about 10,000 people emigrated to Granite City from Macedonia, Bulgaria, Hungary, and other parts of Central and Eastern Europe, in a two-year period.
+Most of them, primarily those from Hungary, moved to present-day Lincoln Place.
 At the time, this area was called Hungary Hollow.
-During the Panic of 1907, the neighborhood of Hungary Hollow was nicknamed Hungry Hollow, as many immigrants starved during this period.
-The following year, one of the founding fathers of the city and of NESCO, William Niedringhaus, died, leading to the beginning of a new era in both the company and the city's future.
+During the Panic of 1907, Hungary Hollow was nicknamed Hungry Hollow, as many immigrants were starving.
+The next year, William Niedringhaus died, leading to a new era in both the company's and the city's future.

 Also during this period, St. Joseph Catholic Church was organized and a canal and levee system were built.
-Methody Bulgarian Church in America was built in Hungary Hollow for the large number of Bulgarians (incl. many Macedonian Bulgarians) living there.
-At the time, Granite City had the largest concentration of Bulgarians in the country and boasted the only American newspaper printed in the Bulgarian language.
+Methody Bulgarian Church in America was built in Hungary Hollow for the large number of Bulgarians (including many Macedonian Bulgarians) living there.
+At the time, Granite City had the nation's largest concentration of Bulgarians and the only US newspaper printed in the Bulgarian language.

-After the 1915 Armenian genocide in the Ottoman Empire, thousands of Armenians fled the country and migrated to the United States.
-The promise of jobs at steel mills in Granite City created a thriving Armenian community in the town, with many Armenians settling in Lincoln Place.
+After the 1915 Armenian genocide in the Ottoman Empire, thousands of Armenians fled to the US.
+The promise of jobs at steel mills in Granite City created a thriving Armenian community in the town, with many settling in Lincoln Place.
 Since then, they have kept a church and community center, along with the Granite City "Antranig" Chapter of the Armenian Youth Federation.

 Around 1903, Granite City expelled its African American residents.
 In 1967, the Congress of Racial Equality alleged that Granite City was a sundown town.
 Mayor Donald Partney acknowledged that the city was commonly understood to have a sundown ordinance, but denied that it was official.

 2000s history

-As of 2008, several large manufacturing corporations operate in the city, including U.S. Steel, Precoat Metals, Capri-Sun, Kraft Foods, Heidtman Steel, Prairie Farms, and American Steel.
+As of 2008, several large manufacturing corporations operated in the city, including U.S. Steel, Precoat Metals, Kraft Heinz (Capri Sun), Heidtman Steel, Prairie Farms, and American Steel.
 In July 2018, President Donald Trump visited the city to deliver a speech about industry growth at the U.S. Steel plant.

 A 2024 investigation into 17 coke-burning facilities in the US estimated that the SunCoke Energy plant in Granite City could be responsible for up to 11 premature deaths, increased asthma symptoms, and other health impacts for residents every year.